jeikku/jeikku.github.io/README.md

 	+ note that the website will take around ~1 minute to update
 - Because GitHub is a version control service, it is seamless to make safe changes to your website as you see fit, which is an incredibly valuable technical writing practice (Etter, pg.
 18-19).
 5. **Generate the Static Site Theme with Jekyll**
 - On top of good styling, having an eye catching and clean site for your resume will bring it to the next level.
 Create a file in your repo called '_config.yml', where you will set a site-wide theme and title.
 GitHub has some [Jekyll themes](https://pages.github.com/themes/) integrated, otherwise you can browse the web for more choices.
-In _config.yml, insert the following code to set the site's theme and title:
+In _config.yml, insert the following code to set the site's theme and title (replacing with your own):
 	```
 	Theme: jekyll-theme-midnight
 	Title: My Resume